 The Briars

-The Briars homestead was completed in 1851 and occupied by Alexander Balcombe.
-After failing to find his fortune at the goldfields Balcombe farmed the land and tended 40 hectares of vineyards – experimenting unsuccessfully in wine production.
+After failing to find his fortune on the goldfields Alexander Balcombe farmed the land at The Briars and tended vineyards – experimenting unsuccessfully with wine production.
+Alexander’s descendants lived on the property until 1976.

 Please note this property is temporarily closed until further notice.